 Unless you have an enviably elastic budget, you will need to balance where you want to live against how you want to live.
 For those keen on inner-city Melbourne or Sydney, prices for even a modest apartment are eye-watering, especially one with a water view.
 Houses get more affordable the further inland you go: west for Sydney, north in Melbourne.
 For urbanites wanting a roomier detached property with a garden yet still near a city, Brisbane and particularly Perth have miles of suburban sprawl.
 If you want a beach lifestyle on a reasonable budget, Queensland’s Gold Coast has high rises and townhouse developments.

-If you’re a permanent resident – or a joint applicant one – you should be eligible for the First Home Owner Grant when buying your first home in Australia.
+If you’re a permanent resident – or a joint applicant one – you could be eligible for the First Home Owner Grant when buying your first home in Australia.
 This may also include concessions on stamp duty.

 The pick of property portals